usnistgov/pfhub/simulations/upload.md

 ---
-title: "Simulation Upload"
+title: "Manually Simulation Upload"
 layout: essay
+comment: >-
-comment: How to add a new simulation result
+  How to add a new simulation result manually.
+However, in most cases it is easier to use the automated <a target="_blank" href="/chimad-phase-field/simulations/upload_form">upload form</a>.

 ---

 <h4> Overview </h4>